Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

-#@SECTION: 1.
-It is possible to aggregate an initValue directly at the deﬁnition of any Vari
+ 1. It is possible to aggregate an initValue directly at the deﬁnition of any Vari

 ableDataPrototype/ParameterDataPrototype.

-#@SECTION: 2.
-It is possible to aggregate an initValue at the level of a ComSpec, namely:
+ 2. It is possible to aggregate an initValue at the level of a ComSpec, namely:

 • NonqueuedSenderComSpec